 5. Trade Agreements.
 Because most internationally traded goods are manufactured goods, trade policies and trade agreements have a significant impact on U.S. manufacturing.
 What is your plan to develop new and/or modify existing trade agreements to support U.S. manufacturing?

+Biden says, "When it comes to trade, either we're going to write the rules of the road or China is-and not in a way that advances our values."
 Biden supported NAFTA as a senator and TPP as vice president.
-He opposes USMCA in its current form because it is a "gift to pharmaceutical companies" and its labor and environmental provisions "must be further strengthened."
 He supports a progressive U.S. trade policy in which labor unions and environmental advocates are directly at the table and that would "secure the wins that the American people need to compete and lead in the global economy."

 6. Energy/Climate Change.
-There is scientific consensus that man-made emissions of greenhouse gases (GHGs), primarily due to combustion of fossil energy, is adversely impacting the global climate.
+There is scientific that man-made consensus emissions greenhouse gases (GHGs), primarily due to combustion of fossil energy, is adversely impacting the global climate.
 According to the U.S. EPA, U.S. industry-including energy-intensive manufacturing-is responsible for approximately 22% of the nation's greenhouse gas emissions.
 What is your position on climate change and U.S. policies to address climate change and/or the combustion of fossil energy?